 Molly Upton (1953-1977) was a pioneer in the nascent art quilt movement of the nineteen seventies.
 While others around her were making traditional quilts of the few available calicos, Molly found a way to paint with the many other fabrics available to her—velvets, silks, corduroy, and polyester blends.

 She briefly majored in art at universities in the mid-west and then New Hampshire, and received encouragement to stick with this unusual medium for a fine artist at the time—fabric.
 She traveled abroad and then returned to make more quilts, experiencing success with exhibits in Boston and Cambridge, MA.

 Molly Upton’s quilts range from huge to tiny, but all exhibit a mastery of color, rhythm, and composition.
 Bright colors dance in dark backgrounds in non-representational compositions.
 Some quilts seem based in tradition with carefully constructed themes of trees and buildings, and others are just fun statements of everyday things.
-Molly left this planet at her own will at the age of 23, leaving us a legacy of more than two dozen quilts, most will be exhibited at QuiltCon 2016.
+Molly left this planet at the age of 23, leaving us a legacy of many quilts, most will be exhibited at QuiltCon 2016.